juan-pc2/CS426Aliens_in_Fashion/README.md

 Scripts:
 <a href="https://www.theappguruz.com/blog/ai-implementation-using-finite-state-machine-model">How to ace the FINITE State Machine Model in Unity AI Implementation by Rudra Gesota</a>
 <a href="https://gist.github.com/canyuva/8338f1cf679440f7950313e85718e006">Unity 5 Enemy Follow to Player C# Script by canyuva</a>
 <a href="http://wiki.unity3d.com/index.php?title=Flocking">Flocking by shinriyo & Benoit FOULETIER</a>
 <a href="https://www.youtube.com/watch?v=fnBPh35Bwwc">HOW TO CREATE PORTALS WITH UNITY AND C# - EASY TUTORIAL by Blackthornprod</a>

+## Assignment 8

+UI Design:
+-Colors of buttons and text are too saturated and does not match the textures and other parts of the game (Modified by adding and using a new font to fit the game theme better and editing the colors of the buttons and text)
+-Text size of score and results of the actions may be too small (Modified by changing the sizes of the text and changing the position + spacing of the buttons)
+-There are no initial instructions on how to play the game, so the user may be confused on what the objectives and controls are